Loch Ness Monster: Dinsdale film (1960)

-In 1993 Discovery Communications produced a documentary, Loch Ness Discovered, with a digital enhancement of the Dinsdale film.
+In 1993, Discovery Communications produced a documentary, Loch Ness Discovered, with a digital enhancement of the Dinsdale film.
 A person who enhanced the film noticed a shadow in the negative that was not obvious in the developed film.
 By enhancing and overlaying frames, he found what appeared to be the rear body of a creature underwater: "Before I saw the film, I thought the Loch Ness Monster was a load of rubbish.
-Having done the enhancement, I'm not so sure".
+Having done the enhancement, I'm not so sure."

+However, additional analyses of the Dinsdale film have indicated that his sighting was a case of mistaken identity and that he likely filmed a boat under poor lighting conditions.
+Although Dinsdale attempted to rule this out by organizing for a fishing boat to sail a similar route later that morning, this comparison was filmed under different lighting conditions, with a white boat.
+JARIC's estimates of the size and speed of the object are now believed to be overestimates, due to miscalculations of the angle of the camera and cuts in the film, and overlaying multiple frames seems to show a pale blob towards the rear end of the object, which appears in multiple frames and matches with the position of the helmsman of a boat as demonstrated in Dinsdale's boat comparison.
+It has also been noted that the object in his film does not actually submerge as often perceived but blends into the greyer reflections on the water.
+Additionally, Dick Raynor has noted that Dinsdale's binoculars were actually a wider field of view than his telephoto camera.
+Additionally, critics consider the dark shape noticed by the Discovery documentary analysis unlikely to be the shadow or a body underwater due to the low angle of view, and it is more likely to be reflections of the shore behind the object.

+Although most researchers do not believe Dinsdale to be a hoaxer, his susceptibility to confirmation bias and trusting dubious sources as evidence has been criticized.

 "Loch Ness Muppet" (1977)

-On 21 May 1977 Anthony "Doc" Shiels, camping next to Urquhart Castle, took "some of the clearest pictures of the monster until this day".
-Shiels, a magician and psychic, claimed to have summoned the animal out of the water.
-He later described it as an "elephant squid", claiming the long neck shown in the photograph is actually the squid's "trunk" and that a white spot at the base of the neck is its eye.
-Due to the lack of ripples, it has been declared a hoax by a number of people and received its name because of its staged look.
+On 21 May 1977, Anthony "Doc" Shiels, camping next to Urquhart Castle, took what were alleged to be the clearest picture of the monster then available.
+Shiels, a magician, claimed to have summoned the animal out of the water.
+He later described it as an "elephant squid", claiming the long neck shown in the photograph is the squid's "trunk" and that a white spot at the base of the neck is its eye.
+Due to the lack of ripples and translucent look, it has been declared a hoax by many people and received its name because of its staged look.